ti-cortex-m4/demo-java-completablefuture/doc/article.md

 The following code example can help you to understand the use of the `CompletableFuture` class as a future/promise implementation in Java.

-Let’s implement the following multi-stage workflow.
+Let’s implement the following simplified multi-stage workflow.
 There are two long-running methods that return a product price in the EUR and the EUR/USD exchange rate.
 The net product price is calculated from the results of these methods.
 There is a third long-running method that takes the net product price and returns the tax amount.
 The gross value is calculated from the net product price and the tax amount.

 To implement this workflow, it is necessary to execute the following tasks: